 The most widespread and easily configurable Internet connection type is the IPoE (Internet Protocol over Ethernet), sometimes referred to as a 'dedicated' or 'leased line connection'.

 This method does not suppose a login and password authentication to access the Internet.
 All you need to do is connect the ISP cable to port 0 of the router.
 After that, any home device connected to its Wi-Fi network or one of the remaining Ethernet ports will access the Internet.
 As per that, no additional configuration is required.

-In some case, however, your ISP would assign a static public or private IP address for you, and this must then be specified in your router' Internet Service Provider settings.
-To accomplish that, go to the 'Wired' page of the Keenetic's web menu.
-In the IP and DNS Settings section, set the IP Configuration to Manual.
+In some cases, however, your ISP would assign a static public IP address for you; it must then be specified in your router settings.
+To accomplish that, go to the 'Wired' page of Keenetic's web interface.
+In the 'IP and DNS settings' section, set the 'IP configuration' to 'Manual'.

 Then enter the address provided by your ISP in the 'IP address' field.